-- Students with full TA, 1/2-TA, or 1/2TA+1/2RA appointments must enroll in CSCI 5019-001 (supervised teaching).
+- Students with full TA appointments must enroll in CSCI 5019-001 (supervised teaching).

-- Students with full RA or 1/2-RA appointments must enroll in CSCI 5029-001 (supervised research).
+- Students with RA appointments must enroll in CSCI 5029-001 (supervised research).

 In order to maintain GAships and TSships, students must fulfill their duties as a GA or a TS to their supervisor's satisfaction and maintain a GPA of 3.0 or above.

-Most of the department's GAs serve as teaching assistants (TAs) for the Department's CSCI 1100 (using information technology) freshman-level class.
+Most of the department's GAs serve as teaching assistants (TAs) for the Department's CSCI 1100 (Using Information Technology) freshman-level class.
 The department also employs some students as TAs for lower-division computing classes and laboratory assistants.

 All students who apply for admission to the M.S. degree program as full-time students are automatically considered for GAships and TSships.
 As a rule, GAships and TSships are awarded on an annual cycle, starting in fall semester.
 Awards, however, are made for spring semester when positions are available, as is frequently the case.